Police: Kansas girl dies after shooting on Father's Day - NewsBreak

 Police: Kansas girl dies after shooting on Father's Day

-KANSAS CITY —Law enforcement authorities are investigating a fatal shooting on Father's Day in Wyandotte County and have...hutchpost.com
+KANSAS CITY —Law enforcement authorities are investigating a fatal shooting on Father's Day in Wyandotte County and have...jcpost.com

-KANSAS CITY —Law enforcement authorities are investigating a fatal shooting on Father's Day in Wyandotte County and have...hutchpost.com
+KANSAS CITY —Law enforcement authorities are investigating a fatal shooting on Father's Day in Wyandotte County and have...jcpost.com